greypeg/testAssign/README.md

 npx prisma db push

 npm run dev

+2)To see if users are inside the db:

+inside the project folder run this command:

+npx prisma studio

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.